MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 Harden your environment against this technique using the following process:
 1. Is the computer running a vulnerability scanning tool?
-2. Investigate whether the specific queried users and groups in the attack are privileged or high value accounts (i.e. CEO, CFO, IT management, etc.).
+2. Investigate whether the specific queried users and groups in the attack are privileged or high value accounts (that is, CEO, CFO, IT management, etc.).
 If so, look at other activity on the endpoint as well and monitor computers that the queried accounts are logged into, as they are probably targets for lateral movement.

 ## Reconnaissance using DNS